 New and improved Tapatio Springs ready to take its place among the better Texas Hill Country golf resorts

-BOERNE, Texas -- Tapatio Springs Resort and Conference Center has always enjoyed a reputation as a peaceful nature escape, but over the years, as four- and five-star resorts have cropped up around it, the 27-hole resort had become dated.
+BOERNE, Texas -- Tapatio Springs Resort and Conference Center has always enjoyed a reputation as a peaceful nature escape, but over the years, as four- and five-star resorts have cropped up around it, the resort had become dated.

 The golf course has never been long, but conditioning over the past couple of decades started to take a hit, and accommodations, the clubhouse and other facilities on the 250-acre property had seen better days.